 It is also a good idea to delegate leading the worship to a specific individual – if you are using a church or church hall for example, it would be appropriate to ask the Minister if he or she would like to lead the closing worship.

 7. Publicise as hard as you can

-Use all your local networks (Methodist circuits, Anglican Dioceses, Churches Together networks, local church groups – as many denominations as you can), the networks of any partner organisations, and keep ArtServe informed so we can help you publicise at a national level.
-Richenda compiles the bi-monthly e-newsletter, as well as editing the magazine three times a year.
-She is also one of the team who keeps the Facebook page up to date.
-Send any information to her at – with as much notice as possible please.
+Use all your local networks (Methodist circuits, Anglican dioceses, Churches Together networks, local church groups – as many denominations as you can), and the networks of any partner organisations.
+Keep ArtServe informed so we can help you publicise at a national level: send information to (for the magazine), (for our email newsletter), and don't forget to contact us via our Facebook page.

 8. Don’t panic!

-Easier said than done of course, but most bookings come in late – i.e. in the last two or three weeks.
+Easier said than done of course, but most bookings come in late – ie. in the last two or three weeks.
 So don’t feel you must cancel if you have only a handful of names signed up and just over three weeks to go.
-If you are really worried, do ask one of the Board members for advice – David Grimwood, Jacqui Hicks and Richenda have all been involved with organising similar days so do get in touch with one of us for advice and/or reassurance.
+If you are really worried, do ask us for advice.

 And finally, days like these are meant to be fun – for the organisers as well as the delegates.
 Try to leave space in the programme for you to take a little time just to relax and enjoy being there.
 Once a few months have passed, that is what you will remember.